A Moebius inversion formula to discard tangled hyperbolic surfaces: Introduction

 \section{Introduction}

-The study of random compact hyperbolic surfaces of large genus has drawn a lot of attention recently (see for instance \cite{mirzakhani2013, lipnowski2021, wu2022, magee2022, Naud-det} as a non-exhaustive list of recent papers).
-It has become apparent that there exists a set of ``bad'' hyperbolic surfaces, of small but non-zero probability, that one could benefit from discarding -- in particular when studying the spectrum of the laplacian of random surfaces.
+The study of random compact hyperbolic surfaces of large genus has drawn a lot of attention recently (see for instance \cite{lipnowski2021, mirzakhani2013, Naud-det, rudnick2022, wu2022a, wu2022} as a non-exhaustive list of articles).
+Throughout these works, it has become apparent that there exists a set of ``bad'' hyperbolic surfaces, of small but non-zero probability, that one could benefit from discarding -- in particular when studying the spectrum of the laplacian of random surfaces.
 These ``bad'' hyperbolic surfaces contain geometric patterns called \emph{tangles}, a notion that was formalized and studied by the second author and Thomas in the context of hyperbolic geometry \cite{monk2021a}, and first arose in the literature about random graphs.
-Tangles are responsible for an exceptional proliferation of periodic geodesics.
-Our previous work \cite{Ours1} points to the fact that the existence of tangled surfaces is directly related to the existence of surfaces with small spectral gap.
-The necessity to remove tangled surfaces also appeared in \cite{lipnowski2021} although the word \emph{tangles} was not used there.
+Tangles are responsible for an exceptional proliferation of closed geodesics, as observed by Lipnowski--Wright in \cite{lipnowski2021}.
+In our previous work \cite{Ours1}, we have demonstrated how surfaces with tangles have a small spectral gap.
+In this article, we shall provide a systematic way to discard surfaces containing tangles from the moduli space, without any tedious topological enumeration: this is what we call the \emph{Moebius inversion formula}.
+Importantly, we prove that discarding tangled surfaces does allow to solve issues related to exponential proliferation of closed geodesics.